 This format is also applied to the header of the information recorded by the seamact.log file (see Annex 19).

-In addition to the predefined selection, the format string field is also editable and you may modify the Format String according to your demands.
+In addition to the predefined selection, the format string field is also editable and can be modified the Format String according to your demands.

 Debug information format settings: